 Because of many things, Rollinsville is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Rollinsville really has some of the features that families look for when choosing a good community to raise children.
 Is Rollinsville perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Rollinsville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Rollinsville doesn't have a public transportation system that people use for their commute.

 The per capita income in Rollinsville in 2022 was $43,890, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,560 for a family of four.
 However, Rollinsville contains both very wealthy and poor people as well.